- Why you need to revisit your client personas

 Auditing your social media content

-The shift to a client-led market means that it is incredibly important to conduct an audit of your social media channels to evaluate what proportion of content is currently candidate and client-facing and adjust where necessary.
+It is incredibly important to regularly audit of your social media channels to evaluate what proportion of content is currently candidate and client-facing and adjust where necessary.

 As part of this process it is vital that you review the follower demographics of each channel as it is far more likely that you will have more prospective clients on LinkedIn, due to the nature of the platform, than say Facebook or Instagram.